How to Send Bulk Emails Without Spamming

 - Email content and design

 - Recipients’ reaction to your bulk emails

 First of all, emails should undergo an accuracy checkout of SPF-record and DKIM-signature.
-SPF-record must be present in domain of DNS and allow email sending on behalf of the domain’s name from a certain IP-address.
-DKIM allows to identify a sender.
+SPF-record must be present in the domain of DNS and allow email sending on behalf of the domain’s name from a certain IP-address.
+DKIM identifies a sender.

-To ensure if the email underwent SPF and DKIM checkout, open its headers in the email client, find Authentication-Results and make sure there is “pass” after spf and dkim.
-It means that the email underwent a checkout.
+To ensure if the email underwent SPF and DKIM checkout, open its headers in your email client, find "Authentication-Results" and make sure there is “pass” after SPF and DKIM.
+This means that the email underwent a checkout.